Steelcase (NYSE:SCS) Issues Q1 2023 Earnings Guidance

 Steelcase (NYSE:SCS – Get Rating) issued an update on its first quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $-0.200-$-0.150 for the period, compared to the Thomson Reuters consensus estimate of $-0.070.
 The company issued revenue guidance of $680 million-$705 million, compared to the consensus revenue estimate of $689.47 million.Steelcase also updated its FY 2023 guidance to $0.500-$0.700 EPS.

-Steelcase (NYSE:SCS – Get Rating) last issued its earnings results on Wednesday, March 23rd.
-The business services provider reported ($0.02) earnings per share for the quarter.
-Steelcase had a return on equity of 0.45% and a net margin of 0.14%.
-The business had revenue of $753.10 million for the quarter, compared to the consensus estimate of $751.68 million.
-During the same quarter in the previous year, the business posted $0.06 earnings per share.
-The company’s quarterly revenue was up 11.2% on a year-over-year basis.
-On average, analysts anticipate that Steelcase will post 0.6 EPS for the current year.

-Separately, StockNews.com began coverage on shares of Steelcase in a research report on Thursday, March 31st.
+Separately, StockNews.com began coverage on shares of Steelcase in a research note on Thursday, March 31st.
 They issued a hold rating for the company.

+The company also recently declared a quarterly dividend, which was paid on Thursday, April 14th.
+Investors of record on Monday, April 4th were given a dividend of $0.145 per share.
+This represents a $0.58 annualized dividend and a dividend yield of 4.85%.
+The ex-dividend date was Friday, April 1st.
+Steelcase’s dividend payout ratio (DPR) is currently 1,933.98%.

-Large investors have recently modified their holdings of the stock.
-Norges Bank acquired a new position in shares of Steelcase during the 4th quarter worth about $9,103,000.
-Barclays PLC increased its position in Steelcase by 85.9% in the 4th quarter.
-Barclays PLC now owns 150,042 shares of the business services provider’s stock valued at $1,759,000 after acquiring an additional 69,339 shares during the period.
-Toroso Investments LLC acquired a new position in Steelcase in the 4th quarter valued at approximately $149,000.
-Deutsche Bank AG increased its position in Steelcase by 2.4% in the 4th quarter.
-Deutsche Bank AG now owns 57,440 shares of the business services provider’s stock valued at $673,000 after acquiring an additional 1,346 shares during the period.
-Finally, California State Teachers Retirement System increased its position in Steelcase by 2.3% in the 4th quarter.
-California State Teachers Retirement System now owns 120,079 shares of the business services provider’s stock valued at $1,407,000 after acquiring an additional 2,684 shares during the period.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Levin Capital Strategies L.P. purchased a new position in shares of Steelcase in the fourth quarter worth $117,000.
+Schonfeld Strategic Advisors LLC purchased a new position in Steelcase in the 4th quarter worth about $133,000.
+Toroso Investments LLC bought a new position in Steelcase during the 4th quarter valued at about $149,000.
+Squarepoint Ops LLC boosted its holdings in shares of Steelcase by 8.3% during the 4th quarter.
+Squarepoint Ops LLC now owns 20,280 shares of the business services provider’s stock valued at $238,000 after acquiring an additional 1,546 shares during the last quarter.
+Finally, MetLife Investment Management LLC grew its stake in shares of Steelcase by 13.6% in the fourth quarter.
+MetLife Investment Management LLC now owns 30,212 shares of the business services provider’s stock worth $354,000 after acquiring an additional 3,610 shares during the period.
 Institutional investors and hedge funds own 79.17% of the company’s stock.

 Steelcase Inc manufactures and sells integrated furniture settings, user-centered technologies, and interior architectural products in the United States and internationally.
 It operates through Americas, EMEA, and Other segments.
 The company's furniture portfolio includes panels, fence and beam-based furniture systems, storage products, fixed and height-adjustable desks, benches, and tables, as well as complementary products, including worktools and screens.